 To add a new configuration profile, click New on the Profile Management tab.
 To modify a configuration profile, select the configuration profile from the Profile list and click Modify.
-Then you will see the Management dialog box (shown in Figure 3-3).

-1. Edit the General tab
+The Profile Management dialog box will display a screen similar to that shown in Figure 3-3.

-- Profile Name - Please enter the Profile name which identifies the configuration profile.
+- 1. Edit the General tab - Profile Name Identifies the configuration profile.
 This name must be unique.
-Note that the profile names are not case-sensitive. - > Client Name Please enter the Profile name which identifies the client machine. - Network Names (SSIDs) Please enter the IEEE 802.11 wireless network name.
+Profile names are not case-sensitive. - > Client Name Identifies the client machine. - ➤ Network Names (SSIDs) - The IEEE 802.11 wireless network name.
 This field has a maximum limit of 32 characters.

-Edit the Security tab
+2. Edit the Security tab

-Select the Security tab in the screen above, then you can edit the fields to configure the profile.
+Edit the fields in the Security tab of Profile Management to configure the profile.
 To define the security mode, select the radio button of the desired security mode as follows.

-- > WPA/WPA2- Wi-Fi Protected Access
+- > WPA/WPA2: Wi-Fi Protected Access.

-- > WPA/WPA2 Passphrase- Wi-Fi Protected Access Passphrase
+- > WPA/WPA2 Passphrase: Wi-Fi Protected Access Passphrase.

-- > 802.1x Enables 802.1x security.
+- > 802.1x: Enables 802.1x security.

-- Pre-Shared Key (Static WEP)- Enables the use of shared keys that are defined on both the access point and the station.
-To define shared encryption keys, choose the Shared Key radio button and click Configure to fill in the Define Shared Keys window (shown in Figure 3-5).
+- Pre-Shared Key (Static WEP): Enables the use of shared keys that are defined on both the access point and the station.
+To define shared encryption keys, choose the Shared Key radio button and click Configure to fill in the Define Shared Keys window.

-- None- No security (not recommended).
+- None: No security (Not recommended).

-If the access point to which the Wireless PCI Adapter is associated has WEP set and the client has WEP enabled, make sure that Allow Association to Mixed Cells is checked on the Security Tab to allow association.
+If the access point, which is associated to the wireless adapter, has WEP set to be Optional and the client set WEP enabled, make sure that Allow Association to Mixed Cells is checked on the Security Tab to allow association.
 To complete WEP encryption configuration, you must select the 802.11 Authentication Mode as appropriate on the Advanced tab of this Profile Management dialog.